Skip to main content

 new_df.head()

-To draw a line plot, we have a plot function in pandas.
+To create a line plot, we use the plot function in pandas.

 import pandas as pd